TheKodeToad/jfgjds/README.md

 Moved to Codeberg @ https://codeberg.org/TheKodeToad/jfgjds.
-Reason: GitHub isn't the best and it looks "kinda neat" and a want to try it out.
+Reason: GitHub isn't the best and Codeberg looks "kinda neat" and I want to try it out.

 # JFGJDS
 A lightweight JSON parser in Java, with comparable speeds to GSON.